 A 2011 report from the Minnesota Pollution Control Agency that focused on the economic impacts of that state's repair, reuse and rental sectors revealed that at the time, Minnesota's reuse sector directly employed almost 46,000 people and generated at least \$4 billion in gross sales annually, or 1.8 percent of Minnesota employees and 1.6 percent of the state's gross domestic product.
-Recycling can also recover both spare parts and components to support the local repair sector and materials which might serve as feed stocks for domestic manufacturing operations, contributing to economic resiliency.
+Recycling can also recover both spare parts and components to support the local repair sector and materials which might serve as feedstocks for domestic manufacturing operations, contributing to economic resiliency.
 Diversion strategies might also contribute to resiliency by allowing for more agile responses to crises such as pandemics; for example, greater access to repair information, tools, and spare parts may ensure the availability of adequate affordable electronic devices for remote work and learning, as well as fostering adequate supplies of critical medical equipment, such as ventilators.

 The concept of a circular economy integrates the environmental and economic benefits of reuse, repair, and recycling within a single framework.
 According to the Ellen MacArthur Foundation, "a circular economy aims to redefine growth, focusing on positive society-wide benefits.
 It entails gradually decoupling economic activity from the consumption of finite resources, and designing waste out of the system.
 Underpinned by a transition to renewable energy sources, the circular model builds economic, natural, and social capital.
 It is based on three principles: Design out waste and pollution; Keep products and materials in use; Regenerate natural systems."

-D) Statewide Public Financial Support for Waste Management and Materials Management
+20 b) Statewide Public Financial Support for Waste Management and Materials Management

 As set forth above, landfill tipping fees support the State of Illinois's administration of the various statewide solid waste and materials management programs.
 The statutory tipping fee currently totals \$1.05 per cubic yard or \$2.22 per ton.
 Historically, the Solid Waste Management Fund has been the primary mechanism used to support these programs, including the State of Illinois's recycling and composting grant programs, which have not been funded in recent years.
+In recent years, the Solid Waste Management Fund has also been subject to sweeps to support the General Revenue Fund.
+Indeed, in each of the last four State Fiscal Years, \$5 million has been swept from the Solid Waste Management Fund.

 According to the proposed budget submitted by the Office of Management and Budget, the Solid Waste Management Fund is projected to generate \$22 million in revenue during State Fiscal Year 2022.
-However since State Fiscal Year 2016, appropriations from the Solid Waste Management Fund exceeded \$15 million only three times.
-As a result, the Solid Waste Management Fund is projected to have a surplus of approximately \$6.8 million at the end of State Fiscal Year 2022.
+However, since State Fiscal Year 2016 appropriations from the Solid Waste Management Fund exceeded \$15 million only three times.
+As a result and despite sweeps to the General Revenue Fund, the Solid Waste Management Fund is projected to have a surplus of approximately \$9.9 million at the end of State Fiscal Year 2022.

-Table XX below reflects projected funding revenues, less statutory fund transfers, and anticipated appropriations to the Illinois EPA over the forthcoming five State Fiscal Years, based on existing programmatic obligations.
-These appropriations cover, among other expenses, \$4.5 million for HHW and other collection programs, and \$3 million to units of local government to support delegated enforcement authority.
+Table 3 below reflects projected funding revenues, less statutory fund transfers, and anticipated appropriations to the Illinois EPA over the forthcoming five State Fiscal Years, based on existing programmatic obligations.
+These appropriations cover, among other expenses, funding for HHW and other collection programs, and support to local government to support delegated enforcement authority.